padogrid/bundle-none-tutorial-padogrid/README.md

 - Ingest transactional data of any size
 - Ingest mock data with entity relationships (ER)
 - Ingest mock data directly to databases
-- Simulate complex appliation workflows that invoke Hazelcast operations without coding
+- Simulate complex application workflows that invoke Hazelcast operations without coding
 - Measure Hazelcast latencies and throughputs in a multi-threaded user session environment

 Once you have ingested data, you can view the data from the Management Center or run the `read_cache` script.